1,000 or so show up to Rep. Tulsi Gabbard Fan Club meeting at Maui Arts and Cultural Center - Maui Time

 In the old days (I’m thinking 2005 or so), Representative Ed Case, D–2nd District, would hold town hall meetings every 26 minutes or so.
-I remember one at King Kamehemeha III Elementary School in Lahaina–a couple dozen people showed up, a few asked questions of Case (who stood at the front of the room and he handed out bottled water.
-They were boring, but were straight-up meet-your-congressional representative gatherings.
+I remember one at King Kamehameha III Elementary School in Lahaina.
+A couple dozen people showed up and a few asked questions of Case, who stood at the front of the room and handed out bottled water.
+The meetings were boring, but were straight-up meet-your-congressional representative gatherings.
 Anyone could walk in and just ask Case a question (or give him what-for, which happened a lot, too).

-Case is of course long gone now, and Rep. Tulsi Gabbard–the Democrat who has his job now–does these things very differently.
+Case is of course long gone, and Rep. Tulsi Gabbard–the Democrat who has his job now–does these things very differently.
 Her town halls are rare but spectacular affairs–more like a carefully choreographed convention (TulsiCon 2017!) than any kind of open exchange with constituents.

 Her latest, which took place at the Maui Arts and Cultural Center last night, was by far the largest of her recent town hall tour through Hawaii’s 2nd District.
-Where other town halls attracted crowds numbered in the hundreds, the MACC gathering brought in “more than 1,000,” according a news release Gabbard’s office released a few hours after it ended (though this morning, Gabbard’s personal Instagram account put the headcount at “Nearly 1,000”).
+Where other town halls attracted crowds numbered in the hundreds, the MACC gathering brought in “more than 1,000,” according to a news release Gabbard’s office released a few hours after it ended (though this morning, Gabbard’s personal Instagram account put the headcount at “Nearly 1,000”).

 Anyone walking in expecting one of those angry town halls where legions of pissed-off constituents shout angry questions at some exasperated legislator would have walked out disappointed.
 This was a love-fest for Gabbard, full of stirring applause and effortless answers.
-Anyone wanting to ask a question had to sign up and explain it ahead of time.
+Those wanting to ask a question had to sign up and explain it ahead of time.
 Gabbard’s staff then decided who would get to ask questions (the nice moderator very nicely explained ahead of time that they probably wouldn’t get to everyone), virtually guaranteeing that Gabbard wouldn’t face any inquiries about her refusal to denounce Stephen Bannon, President Donald Trump’s white supremacist chief strategist, why she thinks the U.S. can “defeat” terrorist groups like ISIS with conventional military means or whether she’ll step down in 2018 to challenge fellow Democratic U.S Senator Mazie Hirono.
-And, of course, no one challenged Gabbard’s explanation that she met with Syrian dictator Bashar al-Assad to “further the cause of peace and understanding.”
+And, of course, no one took issue with Gabbard’s explanation that she met with Syrian dictator Bashar al-Assad to “further the cause of peace and understanding.”

 Make no mistake: Gabbard is extremely popular.
 Many of her positions are solidly liberal–decriminalize marijuana, Medicare for all, oppose the repealing of the Affordable Care Act.
-But her focus remains foreign policy–specifically, what she calls America’s “counterproductive regime-change wars” (a clumsy bit of jargon she has endlessly repeated throughout her April town hall gatherings.
+But her focus remains foreign policy–specifically, what she calls America’s “counterproductive regime-change wars” (a clumsy bit of jargon she has endlessly repeated throughout her April town hall gatherings).
 Hers is a narrow, binary view of the war: you either support her stance that we let Assad remain Syrian dictator, or you think the U.S. should be the world’s policeman and support endless wars to topple regimes we don’t like.
 You listen to her denounce the civil war in Syria as a “counterproductive regime-change war” enough and it’s easy to think the U.S. started the war.

 “The Syrian people are not sitting around having ideological debates about what’s going on in their country,” she said at one point (which is of course nonsense–”ideological debates” are precisely what led to the Syrian war in the first place).